 8. It’s revitalizing, reinvigorating, recalibrating even

 A vacation that’s too exotic often ends up stressful.
-The language barrier means you’re stuck eating something gray and vaguely meat-esque, your hands are constantly checking and double-checking your back pockets, and you spend half of your itinerary jet-lagged.
+The language barrier means you’re stuck eating something gray and vaguely meat-esque, your hands are constantly checking your back pockets, and you spend half of your itinerary jet-lagged.
 When you get home, you need a week to recuperate.

 But small towns in Germany?
 You don’t need to stay at a five-star spa to feel the stress pouring out of your muscles; one leisurely breakfast at the Hotel Lowen spent gazing on the town square and listening to the old wood floors creak underneath your feet — between bites of fresh yogurt and homemade jams, of course — can clear any mind.
-Or maybe it’s a simple exchange buying flowers at the market in Schorndorf from the English-speaking woman who reminds you of grandma.
+Or maybe it’s a simple exchange buying flowers at the market in Schorndorf from the woman who reminds you of grandma.